-(1 be) The regular ginning January assessment per ownership interest is\$507.
-1, 2023.
-00 per year for the fiscal year - sessments vary by the size or type of ownership inte erest may be found on page of the attached sun is (2 ch egular or special assessments that have already ss of the purpose, if they have been approved b r a Date ssessment will be due: Amount per ownership interest per month or year (if assessments are variable, see note immediately below): Purpose of the assessment: N/A \$0.00 N/A Total: \$0.00
+(1) The regular a assessment per ownership interest is \$561.00 per y ear for t the fisca al year begin ning January 1, 2025.

+Note: If assessments vary by the size or type of ownership interest, the assessment applicable to this ownership interest may be found on page of the attached summary.

+(2) Additional regular or special assessments that have already been scheduled to be imposed or charged, regardless of the purpose, if they have been approved by the board and/or members:

+Date assessment will be due: Amount per ownership interest per month or year (if assessments are variable, see note immediately below): Purpose of the assessment:

+N/A \$0.00 N/A

+Total: \$0.00